01-edu/public/subjects/devops/cloud-design/README.md

 ### Objective

-This subject aims to challenge your understanding of DevOps and cloud technologies by providing a hands-on experience in deploying and managing a microservices-based application on a cloud platform.
+This subject aims to challenge your understanding of DevOps and cloud technologies by providing hands-on experience in deploying and managing a microservices-based application on a cloud platform.
 You will use your `crud-master` project source code, your mission is to:

 - Set up and configure a cloud environment for deploying microservices.
 - Deploy the provided microservices application to the cloud environment.